 Always respond in writing

-Have you received an official warning?
+Do you receive an official warning?
 Then it is important to always respond in writing.
 Preferably do this via e-e-mail, so you have proof of your response.

 In your response, include: